vlorenzo/biblio-rag/docs/Application_Implementation.md

 - Parse CSV files and extract metadata
 - Chunk text content with different strategies
 - Run vector similarity search via Retrieval Service
-- Build prompts, enforce guardrails, run a ReAct reasoning loop in-memory (with stubbed LLM) and receive grounded answers.
+- Build prompts, enforce guardrails, run a ReAct reasoning loop in-memory (with stubbed LLM) and receive grounded answers
+- **Start a complete HTTP API** with health checks, metrics, and chat endpoints
+- **Test conversational interactions** via HTTP requests (returns safe refusal when no content is ingested)

 **What you cannot do yet:**
 - Actually ingest documents into a database (pending migrations/CLI init-db)
 - Generate embeddings (requires OpenAI API key and testing)
-- Chat via HTTP – backend endpoint missing, but chat engine callable from Python after manual DB session setup
+- Have meaningful conversations (requires ingested document content with embeddings)
-- Deploy or run the application
+- Deploy or run the application in production

 This document reflects the honest current state of the project as of the last implementation session.